-The Board has established the Compensation Committee to, among other things, administer an executive compensation plan.
-The members of the Compensation Committee are Donald Charter (Chair), Lukas H. Lundin and Torstein Sanness, all of whom have relevant experience and competence, having worked with compensation matters as both executives and compensation committee members of other corporate boards.
+The Board has established the Compensation Committee to, among other things, administer the executive compensation plan.
+The members of the Compensation Committee are Donald Charter (Chair), Torstein Sanness and Daniella Dimitrov, all of whom have relevant experience and competence, having worked with compensation matters as both executives and compensation committee members of other corporate boards.
 All of the members of the Compensation Committee are considered independent directors.
 See "Business of the Meeting - Election of Directors - Director Nominees".